LightNeO/retro-gaming-store/README.md

 1. Check the [DEPLOYMENT.md](DEPLOYMENT.md) for deployment help
 2. Review the API documentation at `/api/schema/swagger-ui/`
 3. Check the Django admin panel for data management
+4. Use the comprehensive test scenarios for debugging

+---

+**Happy Testing! 🎮🧪**